Improvements on some partial trace inequalities for positive semidefinite block matrices: More inequalities for two by two block matrices

-In particular, for the case of $2\times 2$ block matrices, we remark here that inequalities involving the first partial trace in Theorem \ref{thm52} was partially proved by Bourin, Lee and Lin \cite{BLL2012,BLL2013} by making use of a simple but useful decomposition lemma for positive semidefinite matrices.
-Moreover, other special cases can be found in \cite{LW12, TPZ12}.
+In particular, for the case of $2\times 2$ block matrices, we remark here that inequalities involving $\mathrm{tr}_1$ in Theorem \ref{thm52} was partially proved by Bourin, Lee and Lin \cite{BLL2012,BLL2013} by making use of a simple but useful decomposition lemma for positive semidefinite matrices.
+Moreover, other special cases can be found in \cite{LW12} and \cite[Corollary 5]{TPZ12}.